zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ### Implementing the functionality

-Finally we are ready to start writing some code.
+Finally, we are ready to start writing some code.

 <!-- Let's start from basics.
 Ilari wants to keep track of his experiences on his flight journeys. -->
 Let's start from the basics.
 Ilari wants to be able to keep track of his experiences on his flight journeys.